 Monitoring financial resource flows for reproductive, maternal, newborn, and child health is a central part of the Countdown — determining the funding gap between resources currently available and the actual investments required to reach national and MDG targets, and holding governments and the international community to account for investing adequately in the health of women and children.
 Policy-makers need financial information to make informed decisions on how to best allocate resources among competing needs, set priorities, and ensure sustainable funding for programs.
 The information should also be used to hold governments and their development partners accountable and ensure that adequate and sustainable funding is provided for RMNCH.
 Countdown’s Health Financing Working Group works to track and analyze these financial flows.

 On this page, Countdown presents data and analysis relating to financial flows for reproductive, maternal, newborn, and child health.
 CD colleagues at the London School of Hygiene and Tropical Medicine recently published a dataset containing 2.1 million records used to generate estimates of official development assistance (ODA) to reproductive, maternal, newborn and child health (RMNCH) based upon donor, recipient country and activity type between 2003–2013.
 Disbursement information on donor-reported ODA and private grants were obtained from the Organisation for Economic Co-operation and Development (OECD) Creditor Reporting System in January 2015 and coded based on donor name, project title, short and long descriptions, and CRS code describing the disbursement purpose.
-The Tableau visualization is here https://public.tableau.com/views/WorldRMNCH/DisbursementsRMNCH?:embed=y&:display_count=yes and the dataset is here. http://datacompass.lshtm.ac.uk/232/ More of the Finance Working Group’s research is summarized in the Countdown Reports,and has been presented in more detail in the following articles published in The Lancet:
+A recently published article describing the development of the dataset is cited below.
+The dataset is here: http://datacompass.lshtm.ac.uk/320/.
+A Tableau visualization is here: https://public.tableau.com/profile/ardito#!/vizhome/WorldRMNCH/DisbursementsRMNCH

 - Hsu J, Pitt C, Berman P, Mills A, Reproductive health priorities: evidence from a resource tracking analysis of official development assistance in 2009 and 2010, Lancet, 18 May 2013.
 DOI: 10.1016/S0140-6736(13)60762-X. (PDF)